San Joaquin Villages, the new Portola Dining Commons, and The Club & Guest House Receive LEED Certification

 Some of the factors that are considered when assessing a building for certification are: energy and water efficiency; environmental quality; the use of recycled, renewable, and locally available materials; and the way the building and its site interact with the surrounding area.
 Within each category, points are assigned for the use of different design measures, material choices, or construction practices.

-UCSB holds an impressive thirty-three LEED certifications (nine of which are HDAE certifications), and has over 2 million square feet of building space under the LEED rating system.
+UCSB holds an impressive forty-three LEED certifications (nine of which are HDAE certifications), and has over 2 million square feet of building space under the LEED rating system.
 We are proud of our contribution to UCSB’s core value of being a sustainable campus!
-To learn more about HDAE’s Earth-Friendly Living and Dining initiatives, please visit http://www.housing.ucsb.edu/earth-friendly-living.
+To learn more about HDAE’s sustainability initiatives, please visit our Earth-Friendly Living web page.

 By Becky Hoffman